Where To See Wisteria In Bloom In London This Season

 Where to see wisteria in London: a white 'wisteria house' with pink front door and a lilac wisteria tree out the front

-Wisteria — that pretty purple member of the Fabaceae family — usually starts blooming in London towards the end of April and into May (although in 2024 is started appearing in early April).
-Gushing forth from the city's houses, walls and pagodas, it adds a delightful pop of colour, announcing that spring has finally arrived in the capital.
+Wisteria — that pretty purple member of the Fabaceae family — usually starts blooming in London towards the end of April and into May (in 2026, it's very much already flowering by mid-April).
+Gushing forth from the city's houses, walls and pagodas, it adds a delightful pop of colour, announcing that spring has finally arrived.

 Where to see wisteria houses in London: a white house with wisteria growing up one wall